 Medical tourism is the moniker generally applied when an individual travels out of the country to receive care that they cannot afford or cannot access in their home country.
 However, the division of reproductive rights along state lines means that domestic medical tourism will likely increase as companies will have to manage travel benefits for those seeking abortive services prohibited in their state.

-While travel benefits may seem easy to provide (they are projected to function in the same way that travel benefits for out-of-state specialized surgeries like knee replacements do), the logistics of caring for an individual after the initial procedure or providing medical services back in the home state of the employee remain in question.
+While travel benefits may seem easy to provide (they are projected to function in the same way that travel benefits for out-of-state specialized surgeries like knee replacements do), the logistics of caring for an individual after the initial procedure or providing medical or pharmacy services back in the home state of the employee remain in question.
 To help support employees through the entire care journey, employers must understand the guidelines set by state legislation.
 For example, members are asking, “will travel benefits help cover my recommended pelvic exam a month after the initial procedure?”

 A care navigation solution can play a major part in accessing and communicating the latest available information, keeping employees up-to-date with personalized outreach from health guides who have a comprehensive understanding of changing regulations.
 Care navigation can help employers communicate changes like updated access to interstate travel benefits or information on state-to-state policies, while also getting members to the best care possible.
 After a procedure, health guides can follow up with employees to answer their questions and ensure they don’t have outstanding care gaps.